What is Integrated Pest Management (IPM)?

 What sets Green City Pest Control apart from the competition?

 Our expertise!
 We are one of only a few companies that have a Board Certified Entomologist on Staff.
 Scott, the owner, understands and has extensively studied the behaviors of insects, bugs and rodents.
 When it comes to your specific pest issues, Green City Pest Control will evaluate all factors involved; weather, environmental influences, pest behaviors and patterns, and will successfully eliminate your pest problem.
-27 years of experience includes awareness of the latest pest control trends, breeding cycles and best practices for the Northwest, all key in solving your pest problems.
+Over 30 years of experience includes awareness of the latest pest control trends, breeding cycles and best practices for the Northwest, all key in solving your pest problems.